 Alan has previously held Director positions with Britannia Refined Metals Limited, Brittannia Recycling Limited, MIM Holdings (UK) Ltd and Ok Tedi Mining Limited.

-During the past three years Alan has also served as a director of the following other listed company:
+During the past three years Alan has not served as a director any other ASX listed company.